Acting (M.F.A. and Certificate)

 DRAM 323a/b, Speech and Accents III (Tutorials) In the third year of speech training, actors engage in a deep exploration of embodiment of someone else’s linguistic identity through the Interview Project.
 This course is a culmination of putting all the actors’ tools into practice.
 Speech tutorials in the first term focus on the analysis and embodiment of other idiolects.
 In the second term, material for tutorials can evolve from any areas of speech, accent, and text work that the actor wishes to explore.
 Julie Foh

 DRAM 343a/b, Alexander Technique III (Tutorials) This dedicated, one-on-one support focuses on awareness of unconscious habits and the experience of stress in your body.
 Intention affects your physicality, breathing, emotional impulses, voice, and attitude.
 You will learn to make choices to support your creative performance without the interference of unnecessary tension.
 The Alexander Technique fuels your imagination.
-Jessica Wolf
+Eleanor Taylor

 DRAM 383b, Voiceover Workshop This course seeks to provide students with an overview of the voiceover business.
 Specifically, we focus both on the technical aspects of self-recording and on navigating through the process of auditioning for casting directors.
 We develop and increase the speed of the actor’s interpretive, analytical, and creative skills to adapt to a very quick creative process.
 Most important, actors learn to “find” the best part of their voice: where their vocal strengths lie and where their voice fits in the landscape of voiceover work.
 Keegan Monti-Kewley